Services We Provide

 Our goal is to make sure that we’re the only place you need to visit for all your hearing and balance healthcare needs.
 Southwest Florida Center for Hearing and Balance is equipped with state of the art, calibrated equipment to ensure that your evaluation is as accurate and comprehensive as possible.
 All complete audiological evaluations are performed in a controlled environment that has passed rigorous national standards.
 We provide a full range of hearing and balance assessments including traditional hearing evaluations, tympanometry, otoacoustic emissions, speech in noise testing, high frequency audiometry, videonystagmography (VNG), auditory brainstem response (ABR), vestibular evoked myogenic potentials (VEMP) and treatment for positional vertigo.
 We also perform evaluations to determine cochlear implant candidacy.

 Once a hearing loss has been diagnosed a plan for rehabilitation must be prepared.
-This may or may not include being fitted with hearing aids.
+This may include being fitted with hearing aids or a recommendation for cochlear implantation.
 Dr. Mercer and Dr. Major will provide a comprehensive plan for helping patients hear their best based on individual lifestyles and needs.
 If hearing aids are recommended, a full range of digital hearing instrument technology will be offered.
 With today’s technology this may include almost invisible completely in the canal technology, receiver in the canal technology (RIC) or even wireless technology that can communicate with external audio sources.
+If a patient qualifies for a cochlear implant the doctors will refer to a surgeon and connect them to the cochlear implant manufacturers to familiarize themselves with each.
+Once this information is gathered they will meet with the Dr. Mercer or Major to make a final decision and proceed toward surgery.

-Every patient who decides to proceed with hearing aids will be afforded individual time learning how to use and care for his or her new devices.
-Dr. Mercer and Dr. Major will spend as much time as a patient needs to help them to understand their hearing loss, their hearing aids and the impact of hearing loss on oneself and one’s relationships.
+Every patient who decides to proceed with hearing aids or cochlear implantation will be afforded individual time learning how to use and care for his or her new devices.
+Dr. Mercer and Dr. Major will spend as much time as a patient needs to help them to understand their hearing loss, their hearing devices and the impact of hearing loss on oneself and one’s relationships.
 Patients and significant others will learn about appropriate expectations with his or her own hearing loss and hearing aids as well as be coached on better communication strategies when necessary.
-Each patient will have the opportunity to engage in a self-guided program to learn more about hearing and hearing aids.
+Each patient will have the opportunity to engage in a self-guided program to learn more about hearing and hearing aids or cochlear implant processors.

 We Provide the Following: